A night out with Elizabeth Gilbert.

 The best-selling author of Eat Pray Love?
 It’s been 10 years since that book was published and resonated with women across the globe.

 Well I saw she was coming to little old Brisbane and the tickets were only $40.
 Too good an opportunity to pass up.
-I met up with my gorgeous friend Lisa Corduff and we got seats pretty close to the front.
-Still not close enough for the iPhone to take a nice crisp picture (sorry about that).

 Now I am going to preface this article by saying I am not a huge girl fan.
 I read her book, I watched the movie, I follow her on Facebook, I like her but not in a gushing way, you know?
 I haven’t read anything else of her work (but after the talk so keen to read her fiction novel!)
 I don’t subscribe to the theory of finding gurus to direct your life, I like to take snippets of wisdom from a lot of people.
 I figure I will pick up the bits of info I am meant to learn with any interactions or readings.